 In-Person 2 Day Intensive Training

-Our 2 day DOT SAP Qualification/Requalification training provides in depth instruction on the following subjects:
+Our 2 day DOT SAP Qualification/Requalification training provides in depth instruction on the following required subjects:

 (i) Background, rationale, and coverage of the Department's drug and alcohol testing program;